Killavus/c2-mmap-gpio/README.md

 ## What's missing?

-* Clear abstraction for Input/Output pins.
-Right now the library allows you to `write` even if a pin is an input pin.
 * Tests.
 I have little to none experience with embedded systems so I need to figure out how to do it.
-* Documentation.
-Since this crate has been written to solve my personal problems I did not invested a lot of time here.
+Contributions are welcome!

 ## License